-A wireless sensor network consists of a great number of sensor nodes used to gather interesting data everywhere in the network.
-If the load of the forwarding data is not fair to every node, the overloaded nodes may die quickly, and we will lose a lot of interesting data from them.
+A wireless sensor network is composed of a great number of sensor nodes used to gather interesting data everywhere in the network.
+If the load of the forwarding data is not fair to every node, overloaded nodes may exist.
+And if each sensor node has a constrained power supply, the overloaded nodes may die quickly, and we will lose a lot of interesting data from them.
 Designing a fair and efficient routing protocol to share the load of the overloaded nodes is an important issue.
 In geographic forwarding, a packet is greedily forwarded to its neighbor who is geographically closest to the destination.
-The most well-known protocol is GPSR [7].
-In a regular region, if nodes are deployed densely and uniformly, geographical forwarding becomes an efficient and scalable scheme which can produce almost the shortest paths with little overhead.
+The nodes' locations are used as their addresses, and packets are forwarded in a greedy manner.
+The most well-known protocol is GPSR [10].
+In a flat and regular region, if nodes are deployed densely and uniformly, geographical forwarding becomes an efficient and scalable scheme which can produce almost the shortest paths with little overhead.

 Although geographic routing is efficient, it requires that the sensors be aware of their physical positions.
-This information can be obtained by equipping all the sensors with devices such as GPS.
-However, GPS is a costly device (in size, cost, and energy consumption) as opposed to the sensor node.
+This information can be obtained by equipping all the sensors with devices such as a Global Position System (GPS) [13].
+However, a GPS is a costly device (in size, cost, and energy consumption) as opposed to the sensor node.
 Besides, greedy geographical forwarding runs into serious problems for sensor fields with complex geometry.
-While there are holes (communication obstacles) within a sensor field, greedy forwarding may fail when all the neighbors are far from the destination.
-Greedy forwarding will use perimeters routing to route across the holes, but this is not good for wireless sensor networks.
+Where there are holes (communication obstacles) within a sensor field, greedy forwarding may fail when all the neighbors are far from the destination.
+Greedy forwarding will use perimeter routing to route across the holes, but this is not good for wireless sensor networks due to the constrained power supply.
 The nodes in the boundaries of the holes will die quickly, and then the holes will become larger and larger, and will soon lose interesting information from the boundaries of the holes.
 Therefore, the virtual (or logical) coordinate system based on hop counts is proposed to give a solution to prevent the geographic forwarding from being blocked by obstacles in a complex environment.
 Nodes only need to maintain hop counts to some specific landmarks (or anchors) without being aware of their real positions.
-Previous work [10] has shown that the virtual coordinate system can support geographic routing efficiently in large scale sensor networks.
+Previous works [11] have shown that the virtual coordinate system can support geographic routing efficiently in large scale sensor networks.

-In this paper, we propose a distributed protocol to construct a virtual coordinate system by finding which nodes should be landmarks of the network.
-We also propose a mechanism for finding a routing path from the source node to the destination through the constructed virtual coordinate system.
-The incoming landmark is elected by the existing landmarks nearest to it.
+In this paper, we propose a distributed protocol to construct a virtual coordinate system by finding out which nodes should automatically be landmarks of the network.
+We also propose a mechanism for finding a routing path from the source node to the destination through the virtual coordinate system we constructed.
 Landmarks flood the control packets locally to assign each node a virtual coordinate.
 The virtual coordinate consists of hop counts to the nearest landmarks.
 On the other hand, every node has only local relative hops in relation to its nearest landmarks, and every landmark floods the control packet within a small region.
 Nodes can make greedy forwarding to the nearest ones locally, and they can make greedy forwarding to the farther ones by using relative relations of landmarks support.
-Simulations show that our protocol can support geographic routing efficiently, and the landmarks found by our protocol are located everywhere in the network uniformly.
+Simulation results show that the virtual coordinate system constructed by our protocol can support geographic routing efficiently, and the landmarks found by our protocol are located everywhere in the network uniformly even if some holes exist within it.
 In addition, our protocol is resilient to various network shapes and it can find a load balancing routing path to its destination even if this path comes across holes.